-To strengthen people’s appreciation of TikTok and successfully launch TikTok’s first ever All-Star Southeast Asia 2019 campaign.
+To strengthen people’s appreciation of TikTok and successfully launch TikTok’s first ever All-Star Southeast Asia campaign.

-The resultant TikTok All-Star SEA campaign landed coverage on multiple news and lifestyle platforms across six different markets and was hailed a great success, with TikTok receiving more than 300,000 submissions and driving 500 million views to the platform with the initiative.
+The resultant TikTok All-Star SEA campaign landed coverage on multiple news and lifestyle platforms across six different markets and was hailed a great success.
+TikTok received more than 300,000 submissions and the campaign drove 500 million views to the platform.